BryanBashamRIT/hcin620-project/index.md

 * The algebra tutorial app will be delivered as a web application accessible both from desktop and mobile device, such as a smartphone or tablet
 * Construct a working prototype of an established feature set, including a small set of connect learning modules and a separate (timed) quiz module
   * A module may include pre-class learning content
-  * Stretch goal: could be a replacement for the textbook; we’ll ask our instructor stakeholders
+  * _Stretch goal_: could be a replacement for the textbook; we’ll ask our instructor stakeholders
   * A module will not replace the instructor’s lecture
   * A module will include options for both in-class and post-class (homework) activities
   * A module will include a practice exam that is timed